comychitz/intro_to_programming/README.md

 ### comments
-In C++, and in most programming languages, there is the ability to add notes in the code to explain or annotate the code.
-These notes, which are referred to as comments, are ignored by the compiler, but offer to the programmers the ability to explain and document the code.
+In C++, and in most programming languages, there is the ability to add notes in the code.
+These brief notes, which are referred to as comments, are ignored by the compiler, but offer to the programmers the ability to explain and document the code.

 There are two types of comments that C++ supports, in-line comments (`//`) and block comments (`/* */`).
 In-line comments are comments that are meant to only